 We need to understand what are likely to be effective and what are likely to be ineffective government policies to encourage the adoption of new energy technologies.
 The government must decide which of the many candidate R,D,&D programs to pursue, how large a program to mount, and how best to manage the effort.
-My purpose in this paper is to answer two questions: (1) What have we learned from past government efforts at encouraging large scale energy R,D,&D technology programs? and (2) What tools he served as the Deputy Secretary of Defense.
-From March 1993 to March 1994, Dr Deutch served as Under Secretary of Defense for Acquisitions and Technology.
-In addition, he has served on many commissions during several presidential administrations.
+My purpose in this paper is to answer two questions: (1) What have we learned from past government efforts at encouraging large scale energy R,D,&D technology programs? and (2) What tools do we have for doing so in the future?
+I draw from my experience as an official in the Department of Energy from 1977 to 1980 and in the Department of Defense (DOD) from 1993 to 1995, as well as my work with several private energy firms and national laboratories.